Revised/updated: Sept. 15, 2020

 D. Transfer of Personal Data

-E. Contractor and Other Third Party Access to Personal Data
+E. Contractor and Other Third Party Access to Personal Information

-We give certain independent contractors access to data we collect, inluding personal data.
-Those help with hosting and storage of this Website, tracking Website use, and marketing to and communications with Website users.
-All those contractors are required to promise to keep personal data confidential and to use it only as we instruct.
+We give certain independent contractors access to data we collect, including personal information.
+Those contractors help with hosting and storage of this Website, tracking Website use, and marketing to and communications with Website users.
+(See below for information related to three sets of those contractors: WordPress and its subcontractors, Google Analytics, and Mailchimp.)

 We also may disclose personal data to attorneys or law enforcement authorities to address contract violations or illegal behavior.
 And we disclose any information demanded in a court order or otherwise required by law or to prevent harm to persons or property.
 Finally, we may share personal data in connection with a corporate transaction, like a merger or sale of our company, the sale of most of our assets, or a bankruptcy.

-We are not responsible for the conduct of WordPress, Google, or Mailchimp.
+We are not responsible for the conduct of WordPress, Mailchimp, or any other contractor (but this doesn’t alter our responsibility as attorneys for our client’s privileged information).

 F. Protection of Personal Data